mstahv/vaadin-firebase-auth-example/README.md

 setup enabled, but instead of storing users in local JPA backend, Firebase Authentication is used.

+This example uses the "web" library to create the access token on the browser side and then shares that with the Vaadin application.
+An alternative approach would be to implement this completely on the server side by doing to the authentication request as described in [this SoF response](https://stackoverflow.com/questions/40824660/firebase-user-authentication-for-java-application-not-android) or by checking if the official Android library could be used.

 Things to check out in this example.

  * _FirebaseService_ class.
 A class that initializes Firebase server side API,